The Boss Baby: Back in the Crib: Synopsis

 Following the events of the 2021 film The Boss Baby: Family Business, Theodore Lindsay "Ted" Templeton finds himself wanted by the FBI for embezzlement, finding out that his company's board of executives framed him for their own crime.
 To avoid capture, Ted makes use of a special baby formula developed by Baby Corp to rejuvenate himself into a baby again, hoping to hide from his pursuers by returning to his old life as the Boss Baby and living with his older brother Tim and his family - Carol, his wife; Tabitha, his eldest daughter; and Tina, his younger daughter, and an employee of Baby Corp.
-To co-exist with them, Ted returns to working with Baby Corp and helping them ensure that babies receive love and attention from grownups, whilst Carol is let in on the life he and Tina lead - a fact that no adult must know about, otherwise their minds would break.
+To co-exist with them, Ted returns to working with Baby Corp and helping them ensure that babies receive love and attention from grownups, while Carol is let in on the life he and Tina lead - a fact that no adult must know about, otherwise their minds would break.

 Throughout much of the first season, Ted focuses on working alongside Tina's team, as they contend with new issues brought about by a new group of arch-nemeses to the company.
 In the second season, Ted and Tina launch their own baby-love company after being fired by Baby Corp, contending with a new adversary who sought to ruin their lives and take over the company.